NAWM LOGO FINAL BIG

 NAWM Members’ Webinar Series – NAWM is passionate about knowledge sharing.
 For over 40 years, NAWM has made it a priority to provide training and education for our members and is recognized nationally as a leader in providing professional, informative, and innovative webinars on diverse wetland topics.
 Our Members’ Webinar Series brings together audiences rarely found in other platforms.
 The webinars are also recorded and placed in our on-demand online library, which provides additional exposure for your business.

 NAWM Annual State / Tribal / Federal Coordination Meeting – Be a part of this great event!
-NAWM’s Annual State/Tribal/Federal Coordination Meeting will be held on April 8-11, 2025, at the Skamania Lodge in Stevenson, WA.
+NAWM’s Annual State/Tribal/Federal Coordination Meeting will be held on April 27-30, 2026, at the National Conservation Training Center, WV.

 Contact*: Laura Burchill at (207) 892-3399; laura@nawm.org for more information.